MidnightDreamerX17/skill20/Psionics/E/EmpathicTransfer.md

 Finally, you can use this power to transfer up to 1 point of ability damage per manifester level from the target to yourself.

 **Augment:** For every additional power point you spend, you can heal an additional 2d10 points of damage.
+This still follows the rule that you take half that much damage to yourself.